 Gestation is about 63 days.
 Three to nine pups are born (usually six) in a den the mother has prepared for them.
 The newborns are fuzzy and helpless.
 Their eyes are closed for about the first 14 days.
 Once they can see, the pups begin to venture outside of their den, but stay in a group.
 Their father helps a helpful role by bringing food to the female while she’s nursing, as well as regurgitated food for the pups.
 Pups start eating meat at about three weeks.
 At six to eight weeks they stop nursing.
 If the mother dies before the pups are able to eat meat, they’ll perish from starvation.
 If they can eat meat, the father will feed and raise them.
 A mother, on the other hand, can raise them alone if she must, but her job is harder.
 If there are other pack members (usually older offspring), they’ll also help raise the pups.

 At six to 10 weeks the mother begins to take her pups out hunting.
 It’s at this time that Coyotes are most visible to humans.
-By fall the pups are hunting on their own, and within a year (sometimes two) they leave to claim a territory, find a mate and begin their own pack.
+By fall the pups are hunting on their own, and within a year (sometimes two) they leave to claim a territory, find a mate and begin a pack of their own.

 Only 5 to 15 percent of juveniles live to adulthood.
 If they can survive that long, they might live up to 10 to 15 years, although six to eight years is typical.
 Coyotes in captivity can live up to 18 years.